timrourke/hamlet/README.md

 In a second pass, I would like to rearchitect the application's components to take better advantage of Backbone.js's inbuilt messaging interface.
 In addition, the following features have yet to be addressed in full:

+- Adding in the footnotes from the original text
 - Replies to comments
 - Dynamic sorting of comments upon upvoting/downvoting
 - A richer social experience with personalized profiles and chat